remoteicu/DuckDuino/README.md

 # Rubber Ducky-like Attack Simulation Test/Tool

+# Rubber Ducky-like Attack Simulation Test/Tool

-This tool simulates a Rubber Ducky-like attack by allowing you to capture a screenshot, gather system information, and send it to a Microsoft Teams channel using a webhook.
+This tool allows you to capture a screenshot, gather system information, and send it to a Microsoft Teams channel using a webhook.
 It consists of two parts: an Arduino Ducky Script and a PowerShell script.
+It is designed for testing and simulating USB-based attacks, making it a valuable tool for security engineers to evaluate cybersecurity best practices within their organizations.

 ## Materials